by Ted Gioia

 For most of us, our first introduction to the

-our elders.
-As we grow up, we typically leave these
+us by our elders.
+As we grow up, we

 lost.
 Our connection to our own